bytecodeio/looker-explore-assistant_dbarr/explore-assistant-cloud-function/README.md

 The cloud function integrates with Vertex AI and utilizes the `GenerativeModel` class to generate content based on input parameters.
 Here's a step-by-step breakdown of its operation:

-1. **Environment Setup**: The function initializes with the Vertex AI environment, requiring `PROJECT` and `REGION` environment variables to be set for connecting to the Vertex AI services.
+1. **Environment Setup**: The function initializes with the AI engine, requiring `PROJECT` and `REGION` environment variables to be set for connecting to the Vertex AI services.

 2. **Query Generation**: The core functionality lies in the `generate_looker_query` function, which accepts a natural language query (`contents`) and optional parameters (`parameters`) to customize the AI generation process.